dondutra/dotfiles/README.md

 - **Audio stack (correct)**
   - This setup uses **PulseAudio** packages (`pulseaudio`, `pavucontrol`, `pamixer`, `volumeicon`).
   - If you want **PipeWire**, replace these with PipeWire equivalents yourself (not covered here).

+> If nothing of above works, try starting all over again.
+If still not working, welcome to Archlinux ;)

 ---